matiasperrone/html_options_gi/README.md

 Parameters:
 ===========

-options    (required) - associative array.<br/>
-values     (required) - The key of the options array for the value in OPTION element.<br/>
-output     (required) - The key of the options array for the text in OPTION element.<br/>
-selected   (optional) - string or array (multiple selects), used to mark as "selected" the options.<br/>
-name       (optional) - If this parameter is set then creates a SELECT element with this name.<br/>
-id         (optional) - string default not set, used only if name is not empty.<br/>
-class      (optional) - string default not set, used only if name is not empty.<br/>
+options    (required) - associative array. values     (required) - The key of the options array for the value in OPTION element. output     (required) - The key of the options array for the text in OPTION element. selected   (optional) - string or array (multiple selects), used to mark as "selected" the options. name       (optional) - If this parameter is set then creates a SELECT element with this name. id         (optional) - string default not set, used only if name is not empty. class      (optional) - string default not set, used only if name is not empty.
 ?????      (optional) - string parameter added to the SELECT element. data       (optional) - string of JSON encoding of an object of "name": "field" used to add as "data-name" to the OPTION elements and populating with the value of "field".

 Examples
 ========